Program Coordinator: Danielle Wilmot, firstname.lastname@example.org , (614) 485-3507

 How many students do I need to make a Mock Trial team?

 Middle school teams consist of 6-12 students.
 High school teams consist of 5-11 students.
 At the high school level, teams cannot compete if they drop below the minimum number of students.

 I am unable to attend the Law & Citizenship Conference but want to get the Mock Trial case.
 What do I do?!

 I’ve got my case materials.
 Is that all?
-Am I ready to compete?
+Am I ready to for the competition/showcase?

-NO. Not yet.
+No, not yet.
 Team registration is a separate cost and registration form.
-Most team advisors wait until closer to the registration deadline, usually mid-December, to make sure that student interest hasn’t waned and to be certain of the number of teams they will field.
-A team consists of 5 – 11 students.
+Most team advisors wait until closer to the registration deadline to make sure that student interest hasn’t waned and to be certain of the number of teams they will field.

 My students and I are struggling with start-up.
 Who can help us?